realadammatthew/humbleberger/src/copy/did-yeshua-really-ascend-into-heaven.md

 The ascension wasn’t just about Yeshua departing; it launched the next phase of God’s plan:

 **1. Yeshua is enthroned as King.**
 The ascension was his coronation.
-As Peter preached to his fellow Jews at Pentecost: “God has made this Jesus, whom you crucified, both Lord and Messiah” (Acts 2:36).
+As Peter preached to his fellow Jews at Pentecost: “God has made this Yeshua, whom you crucified, both Lord and Messiah” (Acts 2:36).
 Yeshua reigns today from heaven, guiding history toward its completion.

 **2. Yeshua serves as our High Priest.**
 The ascended Messiah now intercedes for us before the Father (Hebrews 4:14-16).
 Like the high priest entering the Holy of Holies, Yeshua entered heaven with his own atoning blood, securing forgiveness and access to God for all who trust him.